trivago/jcha/README.md

  ** Live view from running JVM by reading MBean via JMX.
      jcha --jmx host:port -U interval
  ** Show the first derivation of the data points in the graph.
+ * V1.3
+ ** Capture live via JMX also in Raw format, immediately readable by jcha and jcha-gui ** Quiet mode -q
+ ** Initial support for a time axis in jcha-gui
+ **

 ## Possible future enhancements
  * Using the classpath of the analysed application, find the culprit class causing a leak.
  * Optionally use timestamps instead of numbers as x-Axis.
 Either from file inode (-t [ctime|utime|atime|time])